forcepusher/forcepusher/README.md

 Useful models I've found so far that have any idea what they're doing and not dying while working:
 unsloth/gemma-4-31b-it@iq4_nl (for 24GB GPU, a bit schizo but very reliable, also heavy - needs Q8_0 KV Cache)
-unsloth/gemma-4-26b-a4b-it@iq4_nl (for 16GB GPU + 32GB RAM to run partially on CPU, starter option, barely usable)
+unsloth/gemma-4-26b-a4b-it@iq4_nl (for 16GB GPU + 32GB RAM, barely usable starter option)

 Models less than 26B are completely useless, don't hold your hopes high.